-She has published extensively on these and other topics, including articles in Work, Employment and Society; Higher Education; Educational Review; Distance Education; International Journal of Inclusive Education; Education and Information Technologies; American Behavioral Scientist; Economics of Innovation and New Technology; and Oxford Review of Education, amongst others.
+She has published extensively on education topics, including articles in Work, Employment and Society; Higher Education; Educational Review; Distance Education; Research in Social Stratification and Mobility; International Journal of Inclusive Education; Education and Information Technologies; American Behavioral Scientist; British Educational Research Journal; Economics of Innovation and New Technology; and Oxford Review of Education, amongst others.

-Among her current projects, Selina is examining the implications of COVID-19 for secondary education in Ireland and the impact of the pilot School Inclusion Model to support students with additional needs.
+Among her current projects, Selina is examining the post school pathways of students with additional needs and the impact of the pilot School Inclusion Model to support students with additional needs.